zubata88/mdgru/docs/how_to_use.rst

     --nclasses 4 --ignore_nifti_header --num_threads 4

-The above first four parameters tell the script, where our different data lie.
+The above first four parameters tell the script, where our different data can be found.
 Furthermore, it will create a folder experiments in "path/to/samplestructure".
 Inside this experiments folder, a folder for the current setting is created.
 The name of this folder can be determined with "--optionname".
 For each individual